It is helpful to transition from a pilgrimage site thoughtfully.

 Pilgrims to Chartres have found this series of writing prompts helpful.

-Use them to gain deeper understanding of you pilgrimage.
+Use them to gain a deeper understanding of your pilgrimage.

 - I decided to come because…